Primary teaching at Nottingham Trent University (NTU)

 97% of our PGCE Primary Education postgraduates are employed or in further study within six months of graduating (DLHE 2016/17, Postgraduate all including ProfGCE).

 You will need:

-- GCSE Mathematics, English and Science at minimum grade C / 4 or equivalent.
-We accept the GCSE equivalency taken via equivalencytesting.com.
+- GCSE English, Mathematics and Science at minimum grade C or equivalent, We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
 Applicants with pending qualifications will be considered.

 - It may strengthen your application to have had some experience in a classroom in a UK mainstream school, setting or college, although this is not an entry requirement.
 If you do wish to gain some experience prior to your application, you can find out more about how to arrange this online;

 - An interview with both the training school and NTU is part of the selection process;

 - There is no longer a requirement to complete Department for Education Professional Skills Tests.

 - Disclosure and Barring Service and Prohibition Order checks and a satisfactory health check passed prior to enrolling;

 - two references: one academic and one vocational.